Craigharrison79/MS4-MPT-Gym/documentation/testing/performance-testing.md

 ### JHints

-I few issue but this is all code from the Code Institute [CI](https://codeinstitute.net/) so I keep it as it.
+I few issues but this is all code from the Code Institute [CI](https://codeinstitute.net/) so I keep it as it is.

 ![JHints](/documentation/testing/files/performance-test/JHints.png)